dotnet-presentations/aspnetcore-concepts-workshop/Labs/Logging and Diagnostics.md

         throw new InvalidOperationException("Oops!");
     });
     ```
 3. Run the application and open a browser window with `http://localhost:5000/` as the address.
-You should see the exception page in the browser.
+You should see an application exception page in the browser.

 ## Only showing exception pages during development